Plan Your Education

 Applicants must meet general graduate admission requirements in addition to the following program-specific requirements:

-- Graduate Record Examination (GRE) scores are recommended.
+- Graduate Record Examination (GRE) scores are recommended, but not required.

 - Applicants will normally be expected to have majored in history as undergraduates and maintained a 3.0 cumulative average in the major.
 Applicants who did not major in history as undergraduates may be asked to pursue a program of coursework designed to remedy deficiencies in their preparation for graduate study.